-The appointment may be to a permanent or temporary position in the Civil Service.
+The appointment will be to a permanent position in the Civil Service.
 The probationary contract for a permanent position will be for a period of one year from the date specified on the contract.
-The contract for a temporary position will be for a period specified in the contract.

 Notwithstanding this paragraph and the paragraph immediately following below, this will not preclude an extension of the probationary contract in appropriate circumstances.